rebelwarrior/numenera/ninth_world.md

 {:.subtitle.is-4.mt-4}
 The game of _"ball"_ is played throughout Steadfast.
 It is like soccer. except it's played by small and large groups alike (up to 300-500 people) and fighting, tripping, and pushing opponents seems to be permitted in most versions.
 Trades typically play against each other in teams.

-In Malevich, they play a card "game" called tarrota; and it's said those with the glimmer can predict the future with them.
+In Malevich, they play a card "game" called Tarrota; and it's said those with the glimmer can predict the future with them.
 A simplified version of the game is played throughout Steadfast as well.

 Four Dimensions is a game that is a strange mix of mahjong, chess and go.
 It is played with magnetic tiles and metal figurines.
 Each tile is held like in mahjong, secret to other player, then played as a tile on the board with or without a figurine on top.
 The tiles being magnetic they can be placed vertical to the game board and can end up forming a cube with two sides open.
 On your turn you either place a tile or move one of your figurines among the already placed tiles.
 The game is _viscerally_ hard and a board with pieces is so expensive it's essentially an artifact.
 Most people play the simplified version with non-magnetic tiles and in only one dimension.